-(a) Support vehicles must be authorized and under the control of the Chief Referee to be on the course (unauthorized vehicles may result in penalties, including disqualification of the rider).
-A bullhorn may be used to communicate with the rider.
-Support vehicles shall at all times remain at least 10 meters behind the rider, except when the rider has a foot on the ground.
-A support vehicle may not take a position between two riders unless there is a distance of at least 50 meters between them.
-Should this distance diminish, the vehicle supporting the leading rider shall immediately drop back behind the follower.

-(b) No attendant may under any circumstance lean or hold any piece of replacement equipment out of a vehicle.

-(c) No rider may be handed supplies during a time trial [disqualification].
+- (a) Support vehicles must be authorized and under the control of the Chief Referee to be on the course (unauthorized vehicles may result in penalties, including disqualification of the rider). - (b) Each rider may be followed by a motor vehicle.
+The vehicle may carry spare wheels, repair materials, and bicycles ready for use in case of a mishap. - (c) A bullhorn may be used to communicate with the rider.
+Support vehicles shall at all times remain at least 10 meters behind the rider, except when the rider has a foot on the ground. - (d) A support vehicle may not take a position between two riders unless there is a distance of at least 75 meters between them.
+Should this distance diminish, the vehicle supporting the leading rider shall immediately drop back behind the follower. - (e) No attendant may under any circumstance lean or hold any piece of replacement equipment out of a vehicle. - (f) No rider may be handed supplies during a time trial [disqualification].